Recent Reviews by Tatsam Mukherjee

 There’s a lot going on within twelfth-grader Mira (Preeti Panigrahi).
 Chosen as the first female head prefect at her seemingly orthodox hill-station boarding school, she’s battling most of the pressures and anxieties of being a teenager, while simmering in the shadow of her vivacious mother Anila (Kani Kusruthi).
 Mira needs to keep her scores up, balance the shifted power dynamic with friends and bullies because of her duties as a head prefect, and rein in her excessively eager hormones for the mysterious new boy – Srinivas (Kesav Binoy Kiron) – in class.

-Read all 3 reviews of Girls Will Be Girls here
+All 3 reviews of Girls Will Be Girls here

 Jigra